Table of Contents[Hide][Show]

-If you’re around any kind of grass – and who isn’t? – well, of course, there’s fleas.
+If you’re around any kind of grass—unless you live in the desert—of course, there’s fleas.

 In the wilderness areas, you’ll have to watch out for those ticks.

 If you’re around standing water, you’ll more than likely get mosquitoes—which might be of concern because of the risk of heartworm.
 Of course, monthly heartworm preventatives, which are routinely prescribed at your typical vet’s office—along with the cocktail of flea and tick killers—shouldn’t be taken lightly.